QuantCrim-Leeds/Police-Free-Text-LDA-Dashboard/readme.md

 # Topic Model to Shiny App

 This is an application of topic modelling (that determines topic number) using topic coherence rendering topic data into a Shiny App.
-This package utilises the Gensim natural language processing library (specificly its wrapper for the Mallet java topic modelling library)
+This package utilises the Gensim natural language processing library (specificly its wrapper for the Mallet java topic modelling library).
+The Mallet java library is included in this package for ease of use but full credit and details can be found [here](https://github.com/mimno/Mallet).

 ## Included modules